 Bacalhau com natas = Cod (usually with potatoes and onions) baked in cream

-Bolinhos de Bacalhau (or Pasteis de Bacalhau) = Fried cod and potato croquettes
+Bolinhos de Bacalhau (or Pasteis de Bacalhau) = Deep-fried cod and potato croquettes

 Bacalhau fresco is not a typical Bacalhau dish; instead it’s fresh cod as its name suggests.